 EU: Contaminated feed brings market to a halt

+Animal feed tainted with a banned hormone has prevented farmers across the EU selling animals or milk while an investigation struggles to trace the feed.
 A number of farms in most of the 15 European Union Member States have been affected, with some farms closed, pending checks for presence of the banned hormone, since late last week, reports Reuters.

 - How General Mills plans to grow - CAGNY

 - Unilever launches operational review

 - Kraft Heinz pulls Unilever bid

 - Kerry operating earnings strengthen on slow sales